Direct HTTP API for National ID Data Extraction in Java

 System.out.println("✅ Extraction Successful!");

-// Parse the JSON response here to access specific fields like 'personal_number' or 'address'
+// Parse the JSON response here to access specific fields (e.g., 'personal_number')

 System.out.println(response.body());